Advances in research, treatment and prevention of heart and kidney diseases

 Dr David Lappin Consultant Nephrologist, Galway University Hospitals; Honorary Personal Professor of Medicine, University of Galway

-Dr Kaitlin Mayne Nephrology Registrar, Glasgow Renal & Transplant Unit, Queen Elizabeth University Hospital, Glasgow
+Dr Kaitlin Mayne Nephrology Registrar, Glasgow Renal and Transplant Unit, Queen Elizabeth University Hospital, Glasgow; Clinical Lecturer, University of Glasgow

 Professor Gerry McCann NIHR Research Professor, (Experimental Medicine) and Professor of Cardiac Imaging, University of Leicester